lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 .. image:: qterminal-pref-behavior.png

 The :guilabel:`Shortcuts` tab shows all the different shortcuts and how to change keyboard shortcuts.
 The :guilabel:`Shortcut` column shows what the keyboard shortcut does.
 The :guilabel:`Key` column is the keyboard shortcut to launch the shortcut.
 To change or add a keyboard shortcut double click under the :guilabel:`Key` column and then press the keyboard shortcut you want.
 To change how you sort your keyboard shortcuts left click on the column to sort in a different order.
+To change your keyboard shorcut  double click for that shortcut and then press the keyboard shortcut you want.

 .. image::  qterminal-shortcuts.png